miguelriemoliveira/RustBot/README.md

 sudo pip install --upgrade protobuf
 ```

 To use windows based control, you must install the scripts that windows will use through a non-interactive ssh tunnel.
-First you need to make sure the .rosrc file
+First you need to make sure the [.rosrc](https://github.com/miguelriemoliveira/RustBot/blob/master/scripts/.rosrc) file is propperly configured by changing to the ros distro you have.

 Then, run: